Manish142/Python_basics/README.md

 # Python_basics
-The repository contains the basics of Python.
+1. The repository is quite useful for learning the basics of Pyhon.
-Anyone can run the code and learn the Python by running these codes on any of the Python editor.
+2. The files contain the essential knowledge about Python.
+3. Anyone can open these files in in the jupyter notebooks or Google Colab and run these codes.